 OpManager contains over 9,500 device templates out-of-the-box and supports over 53,000 vendor templates.

-OpManager is capable of monitoring the system performance of devices belonging to a variety of vendors and manufacturers.
+OpManager as a performance monitoring system is capable of monitoring the system performance of devices belonging to a variety of vendors and manufacturers.
 Over 10,000 device types and 450 vendors are supported, allowing you to efficiently discover and monitor their performance metrics.

 OpManager's virtual system performance monitor automatically monitors all the performance metrics of a virtual machine and quickly displays metrics such as CPU allocation, memory utilization, and more.

 When a threshold is violated, an alert message is generated.
 Using OpManager, you can choose from one of the many methods to stay notified in case of an alert or alarm.
 In addition to conventional alerting, OpManager also contains an alarm escalation feature that allows you to notify upper management in case a critical alert goes unnoticed.

 OpManager's drag-and-drop workflow creator allows you to create and execute simple programs.
 They can be automated to perform basic troubleshooting, saving the time and effort of your IT technicians.
 In cases like CPU usage exceeding a certain limit, you can even create a workflow to restart the affected device automatically.

 A visual representation of data is pivotal for easier understanding and analysis.
 OpManager's dashboard contains highly customizable widgets that provides an at-a-glance view of all your system performance metrics including custom views like top CPU utilization, memory utilization devices, lowest resource consuming devices, and more.

 System performance monitoring is the practice of monitoring key metrics of both your physical and virtual network devices.
 Some examples of commonly monitored system performance metrics include HOST-Resources monitors like CPU and memory utilization, server monitors, process monitors like CPU interrupts %, Processor time, etc.,